elixir-inspector/ref_inspector/README.md

 ## Application Configuration

-To start using RefInspector you need to at least configure a `:database_path`.

-If you are using the default database you can omit the `:database_files` configuration value.
+Out of the box the default database will be stored in the `:priv_dir` of `:ref_inspector`.
+Both the database(s) and path used can be changed.

 ### Configuration (static)